TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

 :ref:`sys_file_reference table <fal-architecture-database-sys-file-reference>`.

-Creating a reference to a file requires the file to be indexed first, as the reference is done through the normal record relation handling of TYPO3 CMS.
+Creating a reference to a file requires the file to be indexed first, as the reference is done through the normal record relation handling of TYPO3.

 .. note::